mincheoree/BEVMap/README.md

 ## Acknowledgement
+Special thanks to Siyeong Lee from NAVER LABS for implementation of map generation codes.

 Our code is based on master branch of [BEVDet](https://github.com/HuangJunJie2017/BEVDet/tree/master).
 We thank and appreciate BEVDet teams for their great work.